 More recently, Dr. Pruden has begun to also focus on spatial abilities in adult populations, examining what factors affect sex differences seen in adults on spatial tasks such as a mental rotation task.
 Various factors Dr. Pruden is exploring as potential moderators and mediators of sex differences are cognitive strategy selection, prior spatial activity experience, and spatial anxiety.

-Dr. Pruden has been an author on 27 journal articles, chapters, and proceedings, and has presented at more than 45 national and international conferences.
-Her research has been published in the most prominent journals in the field of Developmental Psychology and Education, including Child Development, Developmental Science, and Journal of Experimental Child Psychology.
+Dr. Pruden has been an author on 35 journal articles, chapters, and proceedings, and has more than 150 national and international conference presentations.
+Her research has been published in the most prominent journals in the field of Developmental Psychology and Education, including Psychological Science, Child Development, Developmental Science, Journal of Experimental Child Psychology, and Nature Human Behavior.

-Pruden, S.M., & Odean, R. (in press).
+Pruden, S.M., & Odean, R. (2018).
 Language development: Motion verb and spatial-relational term acquisition from a developmental systems perspective.
 In A. Dick & U. Müller (Eds.), Advancing developmental science: Philosophy, theory, and method.
 New York: Psychology Press/Taylor & Francis.